-The Company entered into a new agreement to lease approximately 16,000 square feet of office space in Palo Alto for a term of eight years with one option to extend for an additional five years.
-The total estimated aggregate base rent payments are \$14.2 million with payments beginning four months subsequent to the commencement date, which was April 13, 2021.
+The Company entered into a new agreement to lease office space in Gurgaon, India for a term of five years with total estimated aggregate base rent payments of \$7.0 million.
+This lease commenced and payments began in April 2022.